TEN

 worth exploring on any day, but especially if it’s wet weather, because it has

-several indoor attractions, lots of shops, arcades, pedestrians precincts, and
+several indoor attractions, lots of shops, arcades, pedestrian precincts and

 an excellent indoor and outdoor market.
 The indoor market is open daily on